Facebook Ads Insights Tool

 Detailed observation of presented data

+The headline: Finance click-through-rate (CTR) broadly tracked the global pattern but ended the 13-month window with a clear rebound.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Finance in all countries compared to the global benchmark.
+This analysis explores ad performance trends for Finance in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs